NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/02_reducing_failing_onnx_models/README.md

     a failure whenever the model contains a `Mul` node:

     ```bash
-    polygraphy debug reduce model.onnx -o initial_reduced.onnx --mode=bisect \
+    polygraphy debug reduce folded.onnx -o initial_reduced.onnx --mode=bisect \
         --fail-regex "Op: Mul" \
         --check polygraphy inspect model polygraphy_debug.onnx --mode=basic
     ```

-3. **[Optional]** As a sanity check, we can inspect our reduced model to ensure that it does contain the `Mul` node:
+4. **[Optional]** As a sanity check, we can inspect our reduced model to ensure that it does contain the `Mul` node:

     ```bash
     polygraphy inspect model initial_reduced.onnx --mode=basic
     ```

-4. Since we used `bisect` mode in the previous step, the model may not be as minimal as it could be.
+5. Since we used `bisect` mode in the previous step, the model may not be as minimal as it could be.
     To further refine it, we'll run `debug reduce` again in `linear` mode:

     ```bash